llvm/llvm-project/flang/docs/GettingStarted.md

 ### Building flang in tree (bootstrap build)
 Building flang in tree means building flang along with all of the projects on which it depends.
-These projects include mlir, clang, flang, openmp, compiler-rt, and FortranRuntime.
+These projects include mlir, clang, flang, openmp, and compiler-rt.
 Note that compiler-rt is only needed to access libraries that support 16 bit floating point numbers.
 It's not needed to run the automated tests.
 You can use several different C++ compilers for most of the build, includig GNU and clang.
 But building compiler-rt requres using the clang